-In 1945, poor housing was one of the major problems of post-war France, and one of Abbé Pierre's main combats.
-A former resistance fighter and member of the Mouvement Républicain Populaire, he created the first Emmaus community in a house in Neuilly-Plaisance in 1949.
-This community welcomes men, women and families who are homeless, offering them not just a shelter, but a reason to live: not to be helped, but to help help others.
-These first companions are ragpickers, they rummage through rubbish bins, sort and resell what can be sold.
+In 1945, inadequate housing is one of the main issues of post-war France, and one of the main fights of Abbé Pierre.
+Former resistant, deputy of the Popular Republican Movement, he created the first Emmaus community in a house of Neuilly-Plaisance in 1949.
+This community welcomed homeless men, women and families, offering them not only a shelter, but a reason to live: not to be helped, but to help others.

-Since 1971, Emmaus International has continued and promoted Abbé Pierre’s work, highlighting his various struggles, such as the fight against hunger, the right to housing, the right to asylum and the fight against dictatorships.
+Since 1971, Emmaus International has kept going and promoting Abbé Pierre’s line work, highlighting his various fights, such as the battle against hunger, for the right of housing, the right of asylum or the fight against dictatorships.

-In 2020, the Emmaus movement has 410 groups around the world, from Bolivia to India, Angola to Romania.
-And at Iași.
+In 2017, the Emmaüs movement counts nearly 350 communities across the world, from Bolivia to India, from Angola to Romania.
+One of which is in Iași.